Reorientation after dropping out of training

 Search for alternatives: What should we do next?

-The second step is to find out what prospects are possible.
-Possible alternatives could be:
+The second step is to find out which prospects come into question.

-• Change the training company and continue the vocational training you have started in another training company.
+The training company is changed and the vocational training started is continued in another training company.
+It is important to observe the legal requirements here.

-• Complete a voluntary work placement in a company of your choice.
+Completing a voluntary work placement in a company of your choice may help you decide.

-• Attend a secondary school and aim for a higher school-leaving qualification, for example a technical college or vocational school with a general focus.
+Attending a secondary school or a higher school leaving certificate, for example a technical college or vocational school with a general orientation, can be alternatives.

-• Start a voluntary social or ecological year.
+Another possible alternative: a voluntary social or ecological year (FSJ).

-• Start a degree course or dual study program.
+Perhaps this is the right way to go: to take up a degree course or a dual study program.

-Professional advice and support can be extremely useful during this phase.
-Specialists from careers advice services, employment agencies and educational institutions can help you develop a personal plan step by step.
+Professional advice and guidance can be extremely useful during this phase.
+Specialists from careers advice services, employment agencies and educational institutions or training advisors from chambers of commerce and industry can help you develop a personal plan step by step.
+They know the legal requirements and rights.

 Don't worry about the future